matthewdeancooper/lightning_proto/README.md

 Accepted arguments are outlined in `model2D.UNet`, `generator2D.DataModule`, and the pytorch_lightning `Trainer` module, [hyperlinked here](https://pytorch-lightning.readthedocs.io/en/stable/_modules/pytorch_lightning/trainer/trainer.html).
 The default dataset used is the `test_dataset` included in this repository - an open Canine CT dataset from clinical radiotherapy cases.
 Other datasets can be specified as an argument above via `--data_dir`.

+The following arguments can all be passed directly via the command line interface to `train.py` as shown above.

 Module: `generator2D.DataModule`
+Note the option to specify k-folding for each run.
 ```python
 class DataModule(pl.LightningDataModule):
     @staticmethod